 \section{Abstract}

-Sensing and metrology play an important role in fundamental science and applications by fulfilling the ever-present need for more precise data sets and by allowing researchers to make more reliable conclusions on the validity of theoretical models.
-Sensors are ubiquitous.
-They are used in applications across a diverse range of fields including gravity imaging, geology, navigation, security, timekeeping, spectroscopy, chemistry, magnetometry, healthcare, and medicine.
-Current progress in quantum technologies has inevitably triggered the exploration of the use of quantum systems as sensors with new and improved capabilities.
-This article describes the optimization of the quantum-enhanced sensing of external magnetic fluxes with a Kitaev phase estimation algorithm based on a sensor with tunable transmon qubits.
-It provides the optimal flux biasing point for sensors with different maximal qubit transition frequencies.
-An estimation of decoherence rates is made for a given design.
-The use of $2$- and $3$-qubit entangled states for sensing are compared in simulation with the single qubit case.
-The flux sensing accuracy reaches $10^{-8}\cdot\Phi_0$ and scales with time as $\sim 1/t$ which proves the speed-up of sensing with high ultimate accuracy.
+Sensing and metrology are crucial in both fundamental science and practical applications.
+They meet the constant demand for precise data, enabling more dependable assessments of theoretical models' validity.
+Sensors, now a common feature in many fields, play a vital role in applications like gravity imaging, geology, navigation, security, timekeeping, spectroscopy, chemistry, magnetometry, healthcare, and medicine.
+The advancements in quantum technologies have sparked interest in employing quantum systems as sensors, offering enhanced capabilities and new possibilities.
+This article describes the optimization of the quantum-enhanced sensing of magnetic fluxes with a Kitaev phase estimation algorithm based on frequency tunable transmon qubits.
+It provides the optimal flux biasing point for sensors with different qubit transition frequencies and gives an estimation of decoherence rates and achievable sensitivity.
+The use of $2$- and $3$-qubit entangled states are compared in simulation with the single-qubit case.
+The flux sensing accuracy reaches $10^{-8}\cdot\Phi_0$ and scales inversely with time, which proves the speed-up of sensing with high ultimate accuracy.